 The Adam Walsh Child Protection and Safety Act

-U.S. Congress passed the Adam Walsh Child Protection and Safety Act to protect children from sexual abuse.
+U.S. Congress passed the Adam Walsh Child Protection and Safety Act to protect children from sexual abuse, and has eased the burden of many a reputed law firms and Abuse Guardian trafficking lawyers.
 While this act established the national sex offender registry, it also modified the immigration law by prohibiting sex offenders from sponsoring family-based immigration.
 This Act specifically prohibits U.S. Citizens and Lawful Permanent Residents who been convicted of any “specified offense against a minor” from filing a family-based immigrant petition on behalf of any beneficiary.